TheSpyGeek/procedural-stylization/notes/rapport/plan.md

 * order independent transparency on GPU
 * NOT NEED spécific structure of rendering
 * can be done in compositing
+* algo fractalization
+* aliasing +

+    * blending with the distance from the camera

 # Results